DejanLjubej/UnitySpaceShooterPublic/README.md

 # UnitySpaceShooterPublic
 A space shooter small project

-This project was last editet in summer of 2021
+This project was last edited in summer of 2021